Opening Day Instructions

 Add Students from the Waitlist

 Faculty may access their waitlist(s) through the MyCOM Portal on the “Faculty Dashboard” Channel.
-NOTE: Faculty are advised to print out their waitlist(s) prior to the first day of instruction, August 18, 2014 (Opening Day).
+NOTE: Faculty are advised to print out their waitlist(s) prior to the first day of instruction.
 If you need assistance in printing your waitlist(s) or did not print a copy, please contact your departmental assistant.
 Faculty wishing to add students from the waitlist must give the student an Add Authorization Code.

 Students that were not on a waitlist simply enter the CRN and get the prompt to enter the add code & click submit.